EtheaDev/SVGIconImageList/README.md

 5366  | Material-Design | 12016ms |  9594ms | 10531ms | 125% |  100% | 110% |

 As you can see, the three engines perform differently depending on the icons and their complexity.
 There's no clear favourite.

-### New in version 2.0: choose your preferred engine

-There are two implementation: the pascal one based on Martin's work which is using GDI+ and the native Windows one which is using Direct2D, as explained [here.](https://github.com/EtheaDev/SVGIconImageList/wiki/Choice-of-Factories-(Direct-2D-or-GDI-))

 ### Available from Delphi XE6 to Delphi 10.4